gaehlerm/SoftwareEngineering/README.md

 You should never underestimate the complexity you can create with bad code.
 If you write a thousand lines of unstructured spaghetti code, it might cost millions to rewrite it.

 This whole book is about how to write low complexity code.
 The sections on the Single Responsibility Principle, naming and levels of abstraction are probably the most fundamental ones.

+## Exercises

+// ...?
+Write some very general question as done in the Pragmatic Programmer.

 # 12. Programming languages